LarsGKodehode/react-strict-mode/README.md

 ## Relevant file(s)
 Look at __src/components/FetchData.jsx__

-It contains one example of how to structure an API call when you are using *React.useEffect* inside *React.StrictMode*.
+It contains one example of how to use *React.useEffect* inside *React.StrictMode*.

 ## Some speculation
 *React.useEffect* gets called when the component gets mounted in Reacts virtual DOM.